gardenbuilder-app/gardenbuilder-frontend/README.md

 ### Default (Public) API

 The quickest way to get up and running is to start the project as above.
 Any data called by the app will be from the public-facing [GraphQL API](https://gardenbuilder-backend.uc.r.appspot.com/graphql/).
+You can explore the queries and mutations available through the API by clicking the `Docs` button on the top right corner of that page.

 ### Local API